ansible-collections/overview/collection_requirements.rst

 If the collection does not support Python 2.6 and/or Python 3.5 explicitly then kindly take the below points into consideration:

-- Not supporting Python 2.6 on the managed node means that you are dropping support for RHEL6, which has extended support until 2024.
+- Not supporting Python 2.6 in the other environment means that you are dropping support for RHEL6, which has extended support until 2024.

 - Not supporting Python 3.5 means that Python 2.7 has to be installed on Ubuntu Xenial (16.04) and that you have to support Python 2.7.

-- Also, note that dropping support for a Python version for an existing module/plugin is a breaking change, and thus requires a major release.
-Hence, a collection MUST announce dropping support for Python versions in their changelog, if possible to announce in advance (i.e. in previous versions when support will be dropped).
+Also, note that dropping support for a Python version for an existing module/plugin is a breaking change, and thus requires a major release.
+Hence, a collection MUST announce dropping support for Python versions in their changelog, if possible in advance (for example, in previous versions before support is dropped).

-Standards and conventions while developing module utilities for collection
+Standards and conventions for developing module utilities in a collection
 --------------------------------------------------------------------------

 - `module_utils` can be marked for only internal use in the collection, but they MUST document this and MUST use a leading underscore for filenames.